shikhir-arora/basicverify/README.md

 > A simple yet functional [Discord](https://discordapp.com/) verification bot for new members.
 Please contact `.vlexar#0001` for help setting up this bot!

+> For macOS/Linux users: Running `wget https://cdn.jsdelivr.net/gh/shikhir-arora/basicverify/installer.sh` followed by `bash installer.sh` in your Terminal will download the bot files and install the node modules.
+I've had a few DM me so this is my solution To save time

 ---

 ## Screenshot In Action